robsontenorio/vue-api-query/README.md

 ## Array of objects

-An array of itens from backend would be converted in the same way, **ONLY** if it responds in these formats:
+An array of items from backend would be converted in the same way, **ONLY** if it responds in these formats:

 ```js
 let user = await User.get()